-More detailed information on Property, plant and equipment and on Heritage assets is given in Notes 13.1 and 13.2, and information on gains and losses on disposals is given in Note 5.7.
+More detailed information on Property, plant and equipment and on Heritage assets and Investment property is given in Notes 15.1 to 15.3, and information on Assets held for sale is given in Note 16.2.
+A breakdown of gains and losses on disposals of these assets is given in Note 7.7.